-Don’t forget about the regular vehicle maintenance needs of a motorhome.
+Don’t forget to add the regular vehicle maintenance needs of a motorhome to your RV maintenence checklist.
 Just like your car, your RV needs oil changes, air filter changes, and so on.
 Follow the scheduled maintenance recommendations for your specific motorhome for the best results.

 You should also check your brakes on the chassis and/or trailer and replace the brake pads as needed.
 The lifespan depends on various factors including driving conditions, terrain, and the specific brake pads you are using.

-Inspect Your Tires as Part of Routine RV Maintence
+Inspect Your Tires as Part of Your Routine RV Maintence Checklist

-Checking your tires is an absolute must-do for RV maintenance.
+Checking your tires is an absolute must have on your RV maintenance checklist.
 In fact, checking the tires is something you should basically do constantly.
 Every time we stop on a road trip, Joel does a walk around to check the tires for any abnormal wear, sidewall damage, excessive heat, or foreign object penetration.
 Before leaving on a trip, you should do all of these things.
 Additionally, check your tread depth and ensure you adjust your lug nuts to the correct torque.

 The most important thing to know about RV tires is that age is more important than tread depth.
 Most RVers recommend changing out your tires every 3-5 years at most regardless of how much tread they have left.
 That is because you are more likely to experience a blowout before running out your tread.
 Remember, your tires could be older than the RV, so check the dates to determine when to replace them.

 Driving too fast, towing more than your tires are rated for, and over or under inflation all increase your likelihood of a blowout.
 Using a tire pressure monitoring system (TPMS) is another simple way to have constant alerts regarding your tire health even while you drive.
 This simple RV gadget could save your RV or your life.
-I’ll soon be doing a review of the Truck Systems Technologies TPMS, so be sure to check back for that.
+I wrote a review of the Truck Systems Technologies TPMS, with even more details.

 If you have a trailer, you may need to rotate your tires periodically.
 Typically, the back tires wear faster than the front due to drag when turning.
 Rotating your tires can help them last longer and be safer.